ParadoxGameConverters/Fronter/README.md

 autoGenerateModsFrom:
 -   Looks in that directory for mods to show in Fronter Mod tab.
 If "/mod/" subdirectory exists, it swaps to that instead.
 (Ie. you can use documents directory if you want)

+overwritePlayset: [true, false]
+-   If true, and if Frontend encounters an existing playset in the launcher's database, it'll set it as active.
+It won't actually overwrite its contents.
+-   If false, it will inform the user the playset exists, and bail.
+In both cases, if there's no matching playset present, it will create a playset with the mod inside.

 searchPathType:
 -   converterFolder - looks in the provided converterFolder in current directory